top of page

 Human milk has all the essential nutrients and sufficient calories to meet infants’ nutritional demands.
 Breastfed infants experience a lower incidence of infectious and non-infectious diseases as well as less severe cases of diarrhea, respiratory infections, and ear infections.
 In the period immediately following birth, the first milk produced by a breastfeeding mother (colostrum) stimulates gastrointestinal maturation and boosts immune function in infants.

 Evidence is mounting of the long-term benefits of breastfeeding to children and to adults who were breastfed as infants.
-Recent studies suggest that breastfeeding may reduce a number of chronic childhood diseases including diabetes, celiac-disease, inflammatory bowel disease and childhood cancer.
 In addition, breastfed infants show a pattern of gaining less weight and being leaner at one year of age than formula-fed infants, while maintaining normal activity level and development.

 Researchers suggest that early infancy is a critical period for the establishment of obesity.
 Breastfeeding mothers experience less postpartum blood loss as well as a decreased risk of osteoporosis and some kinds of reproductive cancers.
 In fact, recent research data from 30 countries highlight the role of breastfeeding in reducing a woman’s lifetime risk of breast cancer, which is the most common form of cancer among American women.